Pneumococcal disease is an infection caused by bacteria. There are 90 different types of pneumococcal bacteria.

 - rapid or grunting breathing.

-This disease is covered on the New Zealand Immunisation Schedule.
-The vaccine used is Prevenar 13®, which covers the 13 most common pneumococcal types that cause disease in infants and young children.
+The vaccine we use in New Zealand is Prevenar 13®.
+This covers the 10 most common types of pneumococcal bacteria that cause disease in babies and young children.